-On February 28, the EIA (U.S. Energy Information Administration) is scheduled to release its natural gas inventory report for the week ending February 22.
-Any fall by more than ~86 Bcf (billion cubic feet) could cause the inventories spread to expand more into the negative territory.
-Reuters analysts expect a larger draw of 157 Bcf, which would expand the negative inventories spread by 3.6 percentage points and might support natural gas prices.
+On March 14, the EIA (U.S. Energy Information Administration) is scheduled to release its natural gas inventory report for the week ending March 8.
+Any fall by more than ~75 Bcf (billion cubic feet) could cause the inventories spread to expand more into the negative territory.
+Reuters analysts expect a larger draw of 198 Bcf, which would expand the negative inventories spread by 7 percentage points.
+The larger draw might not support natural gas prices because of the factors that we discussed in Part 1.
 The inventories spread is the difference between natural gas inventories and their five-year average.

 Inventories spread and natural gas prices